 It has been a good summer, this summer of 2018.
 It has been a very warm and very dry couple of months.
 It has been a good summer, and upbeat consumer sentiment is reflected in the latest quarterly index retail figures, benefiting no doubt from the sunny feel-good bounce with sales in beverages and foods and BBQ’s and Staycations above average and expectation.
 It has been a very good summer and those lucky enough to have been visiting from abroad this last couple of months will have seen Éire at her bright and shiny best.
 The sun has been shining for weeks on end, the whole population is tanned and suddenly there is renewed talk of the necessity of increases in net inward migration as we are at full employment levels once again, something not seen since the heady days of the Celtic Tiger.

-It has been a very good summer, and the country is on a high: those who needed to be held to account have, at last, been held to account.
+It has been a very good summer, and the country is on a high: those who needed to be held to account have, (well some of them have) at last, been held to account.
 We are become an all inclusive and an all encompassing pluralistic society.
 We’ve paid our international debts in full and on time and we are now squirreling away for the other type of day, the rainy day; and boy oh boy we know the rainy days here too.